-PEACOCK GYM FOUNDER Martin Bowers has signalled his intention to realise the goal of turning the renowned fistic institution into a bastion of British title successes.
+Peacock Gym founder Martin Bowers has signaled his intention to realize the goal of turning the renowned fistic institution into a bastion of British title successes.

 Bowers, along with his brother Tony, first opened the Peacock doors in 1978 and since that time a ‘Who’s Who’ of the sport’s greats have made the pilgrimage to the Canning Town boxing bolthole.